MihajloPi/WeatherCalculations/README.md

 # WeatherCalculations
-Functions for calculating commonly used variables in meteorology and conversions
+Functions for calculating commonly used variables in meteorology and conversions between units.